1.0 INTRODUCTION

 has many constraints with its growing population.
 There is a need for

-data management organisation, separate of and from the National Planning
+data management organisation, separate from and from the National Planning

 made mandatory for schools in the country to comply with.

-Though the achievements of MDG was mixed there
+Though the achievements of MDG were mixed there

-were strides made in formulation of educational policies and plans aligned to
+were strides made in the formulation of educational policies and plans aligned to

-achieving UPE.
-There are lessons to learn from Rwanda and Pakistan.
-To achieve
+Learn the lessons to learn from Rwanda and Pakistan.

 the MDG 2, it is recommended that the government of PNG, through NDoE, implement

-the following strategies: increase number of secondary schools from 256 to 1500;
+- Increase the number of secondary schools from 256 to 2000.

-Expand the existing secondary schools by increasing classrooms; promote
+- Expand the existing secondary schools by increasing classrooms.

-vocational and technical secondary schools for Grade 8; develop stringent
+vocational and technical secondary schools for Grade 8.

 targets for the 8 points.